mabujaber/ab-java-training/README.md

 ## 1 Lambda
 ## 1.1.
 What is Lambda?
-an anonymous function is a function definition that is not bound to an identifier
+A lambda expression is like syntactic sugar for an anonymous function

 ## 1.2.
 Syntax/Scope